Nehammer with Putin: “Unsuccessful” trip causes criticism

 NEOS boss Meinl-Reisinger also criticized Nehammer’s visit to Putin

 In addition, only the Chancellor knows whether he “really spoke so openly and harshly with Putin,” said Mangott.
 While the Kremlin’s propaganda cannot put on a show without photos, it is still possible to spread the message that Putin is not isolated.
-In the evening, a short report about the meeting was shown on Russian TV, saying it seemed like “a bit of normality despite the war”.
+In the evening, a short report regarding the meeting was shown on Russian TV, saying it seemed like “a bit of normality despite the war”.
 “You really shouldn’t have done the Kremlin that favor.”

 Nehammer on visiting Putin